billzichos/Deal-Probability-Predictor/README.md

 # Deal-Probability-Predictor
 Predict the probability that a Deal is won given a set of factors.
+Progress is being maintained on the [wiki](https://github.com/billzichos/Deal-Probability-Predictor/wiki).

 ##Purpose
 My goal is to be able to assign a probability of a Deal closing as won, no matter how far along it is in the negotiation process, given a set of known features (or attributes).